 Alta Motors Delivers “The Future of Fast” with First Customer Receipt of RedShift Motorcycle

-“We’ve been quietly driving towards this moment for over eight years in pursuit of creating the best motorcycles money can buy,” said Marc Fenigstein, co-founder and CEO of Alta Motors.
+Alta Motors, the San Francisco-based electric vehicle manufacturer and creator of the RedShift – a line of electric motocross and supermoto motorcycles – has delivered its first motorcycles to customers Eric Gautheir and Jeannine Smith, who own and operate Suspension Performance in Mountain View, Calif.“We’ve been quietly driving towards this moment for over eight years in pursuit of creating the best motorcycles money can buy,” said Marc Fenigstein, co-founder and CEO of Alta Motors.
 “The result is a machine with a whole suite of new technologies, and a very different motorcycle than anything that has come before.